 Additionally, participants learn to promote acceptance of diverse body shapes and sizes on campus, and concrete skills to counter negative appearance talk in their daily lives.

 The Body Project: More Than Muscles involves two separate, 2-hour workshops, led by trained peers.
-Opportunities are available for students to become trained Peer Facilitators of the program, or to sign up as Participants.
-The Body Project: More Than Muscles is an approved program for ISU Leads and completion of the training can be used to meet a requirement for the Leadership and Civic Engagement Pillar.
+Opportunities are available for men to become trained Peer Facilitators of the program, or to sign up as Participants.
 Additionally, completion of the program can lead to extra credit in some ISU courses; please check with your professor for more information.

-Interested?
+Will you help change the narrative and be a champion for men?
 Sign up to participate or apply to become a Peer Facilitator using the links on this page.
-If you have any questions, please contact Dr. Jenni Thome, Body Image and Eating Disorder Outreach Coordinator, at firstname.lastname@example.org or Jim Almeda, Health Promotion & Wellness, at firstname.lastname@example.org .
+If you have any questions, please contact Dr. Jojo Mitchell, Student Counseling Services, at email@example.com or Jim Almeda, Health Promotion & Wellness, at firstname.lastname@example.org .